 The largest portion of Queensland Rail’s carbon emissions arise from the supply of traction electricity to our electric trains.

-To keep our efficiency on track:
+To help keep our efficiency on track:

 Regular vegetation maintenance is undertaken to ensure the safe and reliable functioning of the network, the protection of assets and the safety of customers, workers and the community.
 If not managed effectively, vegetation may reduce visibility of safety critical signage and signals, increase risk of wildfire, or damage rail infrastructure including electric traction infrastructure.